-- (1) At least 3 days before any ordinary meeting of the council and at least forty eight hours before any special meeting of the council, a notice to attend the meeting, specifying the business proposed to be transacted thereat and signed by the Speaker shall be left or delivered to an accessible distribution point within the municipality as determined by the council from time to time / sent be electronic mail to an address provided by the councillor as his/her official address / mail address. - (2) A councillor, traditional leader and departmental head to whom notice had been given in terms of sub-rule (1) is, until such date, venue or time is changed and written notice of such change has been given, required to attend the meeting stipulated in the notice without further notice. - (3) A notice referred to in sub-rule (1) given to a councillor, traditional leader and a departmental head must contain the agenda for the meeting concerned (except in the case of a continuation meeting in terms of rule 43).
-In the case of a special meeting in terms of rule 4 or 6, the agenda may contain only the matter that must be dealt with at the meeting. - (4) A notice given in terms of sub-rule (1) to a councillor, traditional leader and departmental head is deemed read for the purpose of the meeting to which it applies. - (5) The municipal manager must supply of copy of the schedules referred to in rules 3(3), 5(2) and 8(2) to every councillor, traditional leader and departmental head.
+(1) At least 3 days before any ordinary meeting of the council and at least forty eight (48) hours before any special meeting of the council, a notice to attend the meeting, specifying the business proposed to be transacted thereat and signed by the Speaker shall be left or delivered to an accessible distribution point within the municipality as determined by the council from time to time / sent be electronic mail to an address provided by the councillor as his/her official address / mail address.

-Rule 10(A)
+(2) A councillor, traditional leader and departmental head to whom notice had been given in terms of sub-rule (1) is, until such date, venue or time is changed and written notice of such change has been given, required to attend the meeting stipulated in the notice without further notice.

+(3) A notice referred to in sub-rule (1) given to a councillor, traditional leader and a departmental head must contain the agenda for the meeting concerned (except in the case of a continuation meeting in terms of rule 43).
+In the case of a special meeting in terms of rule 4 or 6, the agenda may contain only the matter that must be dealt with at the meeting.

+(4) A notice given in terms of sub-rule (1) to a councillor, traditional leader and departmental head is deemed read for the purpose of the meeting to which it applies.

+(5) The municipal manager must supply of copy of the schedules referred to in rules 3(3), 5(2) and 8(2) to every councillor, traditional leader and departmental head.

+(6) The Municipal Manager must give notice to the public in a manner determined by the Municipal Council of the time, date and venue of every

+- a Ordinary and special meeting of the Council or a meeting of a Committee of a Council - b Ordinary or special meeting of the Council or a meeting of a Committee of Council that was postponed and - c Urgent meeting of the Council or meetings of a Committee of a Council , except when time constraints makes it impossible.

-Non-service of notices
+Rule 10(A) Non-service of notices

 Accidental omission to serve on any councillor a notice of meeting shall not invalidate the proceedings of that meeting.

-Rule 10(B)

-Urgent matters
+Rule 10(B) Urgent matters

-- (1) No business shall be transacted at a meeting of the council or any committee other than that specified in the agenda relating thereto, except any matters which the relevant chairperson considers urgent and the said chairperson has ruled the matter to be urgent. - (2) The Executive Mayor/Mayor my raise matters which in his / her discretion is urgent, for decision of Council.
-A matter will be deemed urgent when the decision required, if delayed, would prejudice the Council and / or its operations.
+(1) No business shall be transacted at a meeting of the council or any committee other than that specified in the agenda relating thereto, except any matters which the relevant chairperson considers urgent and the said chairperson has ruled the matter to be urgent.

+(2) The Executive Mayor/Mayor my raise matters which in his / her discretion is urgent, for decision of Council\A matter will be deemed urgent when the decision required, if delayed, would prejudice the Council and / or its operations.

-- (3) The Speaker or chairperson of the meeting will determine an appropriate time when the Municipal Manager may raise urgent matters and the time available for discussion thereof; Provided that the Speaker may rule that the matter is not urgent as defined in 2 above. - (4) The Municipal Manager must ensure that all documentation relevant to the urgent item is available to Councillors present at the meeting in written format.
+(3) The Speaker or chairperson of the meeting will determine an appropriate time when the Municipal Manager may raise urgent matters and the time available for discussion thereof; Provided that the Speaker may rule that the matter is not urgent as defined in 2 above.

+(4) The Municipal Manager must ensure that all documentation relevant to the urgent item is available to Councillors present at the meeting in written format.
 The Speaker will allow enough time for Councillors to peruse the said documents, familiarize themselves with them and call for a caucus to discuss the matter if required.